AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-03-14-Getting-started-with-Tezos-and-minting-on-hicetnunc.xyz.md

 ---
-title: Getting started with Tezos and minting on hicetnunc.xyz?
+title: Getting started with Tezos and minting on hicetnunc.xyz
 author: Ahmad Moussa
 categories:
   - cryptoart